Quansight-Labs/free-threaded-compatibility/docs/porting.md

 about `Py_BEGIN_CRITICAL_SECTION`, please see the [Python C API documentation on critical sections](https://docs.python.org/3.13/c-api/init.html#python-critical-section-api).

-## Cython thread-safety
+## Cython thread safety

-If your extension is written in Cython, you can generally assume that "Python-level" code that compiles to CPython C API operations on Python objects is thread safe, but "C-level" code (e.g. code that will compile inside a `with nogil` block) may have thread-safety issues.
-Note that not all code outside `with nogil` blocks is thread safe.
+If your extension is written in Cython, you can generally assume that "Python-level" code that compiles to CPython C API operations on Python objects is thread-safe, but "C-level" code (e.g. code that will compile inside a `with nogil` block) may have thread safety issues.
+Note that not all code outside `with nogil` blocks is thread-safe.
 For example, a Python wrapper for a thread-unsafe C library is thread-unsafe if the GIL is disabled unless there is locking around uses of the thread-unsafe library.
 Another example: using thread-unsafe C-level constructs like a global variable is also thread-unsafe